Viability of Sub-TeV Higgsino Dark Matter with Nearly Mass-Degenerate Sleptons: Numerical Study

 \item {\bf Gaugino Mass Parameters ($M_1, M_2$)} The soft-breaking gaugino masses $M_1$ and $M_2$ are varied freely within the range of $[-6000, 6000]$ GeV.
 This wide range allows for a comprehensive exploration of their impact on the dark matter relic density and direct detection cross sections, particularly through their influence on the neutralino mixing and couplings.

 \item {\bf Slepton Mass Splitting ($\Delta_L$)} To specifically investigate slepton co-annihilation effects, we parametrize the slepton spectrum relative to the LSP mass.
-We define a dimensionless mass splitting parameter $\Delta_L$, such that the soft-breaking masses for the left-handed sleptons, right-handed sleptons, and sneutrinos are given by $m_{\tilde{l}_L} = m_{\tilde{l}_R} = m_{\tilde{\nu}_L} = m_{\tilde{\chi}_1^0}(1+\Delta_L)$. $\Delta_L$ is varied from 0 to 0.35, as co-annihilation becomes negligible for larger mass splittings.
+We assume a flavor-diagonal slepton sector with no intergenerational mixing.
+We define a dimensionless mass splitting parameter $\Delta_L$, such that the soft-breaking mass squared parameters for the left-handed sleptons, right-handed sleptons, and sneutrinos are defined as

+where $\delta_{ij}$ is the Kronecker delta, meaning all off-diagonal entries vanish.
+All inputs are $\overline{\text{DR}}$ running parameters defined at the scale $Q = 1 ~\text{TeV}$. $\Delta_L$ is varied from 0 to 0.35, as co-annihilation becomes negligible for larger mass splittings.
 Other soft-breaking masses, including squark masses and the gluino mass parameter $M_3$, are decoupled by fixing them at 3 TeV to isolate the physics of the electroweakino-slepton sector. \end{itemize}

 The parameter ranges defined above represent a targeted estimation based on physical considerations, designed to maximize the likelihood of finding viable points that satisfy all experimental constraints.
 With these ranges established, we construct the global likelihood function as follows